Exploitation: How to protect yourself

 Anyone can be exploited.

 Exploitation can take place in a number of ways.
-It can be online, in person by a stranger or someone you know, or it can be both online and in person.
+It can be online, in person by a stranger or someone you know, and it could be an adult or a child.

 Protecting yourself online